 I adapt my classes to all levels and currently teach quite a few beginner level students.
 I still hold true to the idea that fluid movement is a great way to gain mobility and flexibility – but I do offer newbies a slower flow with varying options on postures depending on level and experience.

 My Hot Yoga classes at Fitness Space are conducted in a warm heated room.
 You will sweat – but you won’t be drowning in it!
-The warm temperature may help you gain a little more flexibility and the heat certainly does require you to work with an increased sense of focus!
+The heat certainly does require you to work with an increased sense of focus!
 During winter, it is the ideal place to warm up!

 My class is based on vinyasa flow – so it is still relatively fluid while being mindful we are doing this in heat – so we definitely take it a little slower.
 The class is open to all levels.
 Contact the studio directly to book.